JavierGSS/ATM-V.2/README.md

 ## :dart: About ##

 Simple ATM with React.
 Keeps balance in state and allows users to withdraw & deposit finite amounts of money.
-Implements some validations; lightly styked.
+Implements some validations; lightly styled.

 ## :sparkles: Technologies ##